MJH Foundation Board of Directors

 Beth Solak

 With a background in psychology, Beth worked for many years at the New York Presbyterian Westchester Behavioral Health Center, focusing on patient research and behavior therapy intervention with patients identified as having schizophrenia or dual diagnosis.
 After many years at home with her children, she then served as the Co-Executive Director of the Virginia Discovery Museum for 6 years.
 Beth is currently employed as a short-term rental property manager while running her own fitness business.
-Beth also supports the Women’s Committee of Martha Jefferson Hospital as its vice chair and co-chair of the 2023 Martha’s Market.
+Beth also supports the Women’s Committee of Martha Jefferson Hospital as its chair.

 John Steele